-Wall art, as well as everything else on this planet, is composed of substances that are bound to deteriorate through time.
-This much is true but there are things that we can do to make your pieces last longer.
-Here are some tips that we prepared for you so that you enjoy your wall art in a much longer period of time and keep them in pristine condition.
+Art, as well as everything else on this planet, is composed of substances that are bound to deteriorate through time.
+This may be true but still there are things that you can do to make sure that your pieces last longer.
+The good news is, there are easy solutions that can be done to help prevent light damage.

 Cover The Light Source